Web-Twins/core/README.md

 layoutParser.js: <br/>
 This object support to parse the XML config of page then render the result of HTML.

-The following are the fearutes of layouerParser:<br />
+The following are the features of layouerParser:<br />
 * Parse the XML config.
 We have two kind of XML config, one is the definition of pages, another is the definietion of whole website.
 * Render CSS on the head and footer.
 Also directly compile the less file.
 * Render JavaScript on the head and footer.